 This page gives a general overview of items you can or cannot bring into the UK.

-There are heavy penalties for smuggling - including prison sentences - and HM Revenue & Customs advise that you should never carry items for anyone else and never try to bring banned goods into the country.
+There are heavy penalties for smuggling.
+You may lose the goods you're trying to bring into the country, your vehicle may be seized and you may even face a prison sentence.
+HM Revenue & Customs advise that you should never carry items for anyone else and never try to bring banned goods into the country.

 If in doubt about England customs regulations, speak to a customs official on arrival in the UK.